Ganymede-Bio/website-docusaurus/docs/AnalysisNotebook.md

 displayed_sidebar: webUiSidebar
 ---

-Analysis notebooks are Jupyter notebooks that enable access to data uploaded to the Ganymede Cloud data lake as part of a `flow` run.
+Analysis notebooks are Jupyter notebooks that enable access to data uploaded to the Ganymede Cloud data lake as part of a _flow_ run.
 A fresh notebook instantiation has templates to retrieve data and save notebooks.
-To access a fresh notebook instance, on the Flow Editor page, click on the "Analysis" button in the header and "new-notebook".
+To access a fresh notebook instance, on the Flow Editor page, click on the **Analysis** button in the header and `new-notebook`.
 The image below shows an example of what this notebook would contain:

 ![Ganymede Notebook](https://ganymede-bio.mo.cloudinary.net/apiServer/%20GanymedeNotebook_20220824.png)